 The Hall of Fame and Museum is located on the first floor of the historic Nashville Municipal Auditorium.
 The entrance is on Musicians Way.
 The Hall of Fame is open Monday through Saturday from 10 a.m. until 5 p.m.
 The museum is closed on Thanksgiving, Christmas and New Year’s Day.
 Students, seniors, military and police receive a discount off the general admission price.
 Children 5 and under are admitted free.
 Paid parking is available in garages and at surface lots that are situated near the museum.

-Leave the kids, kick back, and cruise through Music City enjoying scenic nighttime views and classic Nashville tunes.
+Kick back and cruise through Music City enjoying scenic views and classic Nashville tunes.
 On this tour, you’ll not only be taken to popular points of interest, including the Musicians Hall of Fame, but talented guides will dazzle you with their musical talents and extensive historical knowledge of the city.
-During the tour, you’ll stop at a world-famous honky tonk and enjoy a drink with new friends.
-It’s a perfect choice for date night or a group outing and a definite must-do when in Nashville!
+The tour is a perfect choice for date night or a group outing and a definite must-do when in Nashville!

 After touring the Musicians Hall of Fame and Museum, head over to First Tennessee Park to enjoy an evening of minor league baseball.
 Home to the Nashville Sounds, the Triple-A affiliate of the Oakland Athletics, the 10,000-seat stadium features a state-of-the-art LED guitar-shaped scoreboard.